Fashion has always been at the forefront of innovation, but the last decade has seen unprecedented transformation in the industry.

 The fashion tech industry has designed these innovative solutions specifically to aid the industry and its customers, improving efficiency and effectiveness across development, planning, production, distribution, retail, returns and disposal.

-Many leading retailers have fallen out of business due to a lack of innovation, and more will surely follow.
+Many leading fashion retailers have fallen out of business due to a lack of innovation, and more will surely follow.
 To survive, businesses will need to focus on digital, sustainability and consumer engagement — currently the industry’s three biggest opportunities.
 Here, the use of technology in fashion can help.

-AI eases the challenge of shopping for fashion online, while AR brings unique experiences to the physical store, providing novel and engaging ways to shop.
-Likewise, fashion technology is helping to reduce the industry’s environmental footprint by supporting the development of eco-friendly materials, optimizing production to minimize waste, and reducing wasteful emissions from returns.
+fashion technology is helping to reduce the industry’s environmental footprint by supporting the development of eco-friendly materials, optimizing production to minimize waste, and reducing wasteful emissions from returns.

 For many consumers, these improvements are essential — half of all consumers consider brand values when purchasing, while personalization is also a driving force for consumers.